|

 Whether you need Fairbanks lodging for your summer or winter vacation ~ or a place to stay for business travel, Fairbanks has the perfect accommodations (starting at around $25 a night! no kidding!)

+There are more than 106 places to stay in the Fairbanks area (more if you count campgrounds and new found friends).
 All but 16 of those Fairbanks lodging options are open in the winter, so there are still plenty of places to stay when the snow flies and the Northern Lights show up.
 Plus lodging in Fairbanks is cheaper in the winter!

 Fairbanks Lodging List is a list of almost all the places to stay in Fairbanks.
 However, choosing the best place to stay in Fairbanks isn't that easy.